Table of Contents Show

-Selling your home is a big decision, but when timed right, it can bring a big return.
+Selling your home is a big decision, but it can bring a big return when timed right.
 But as with any large cash windfall, you can be sure the IRS wants to know about it.
 Fortunately, there are tax deductions you can claim on a home sale.
 Like all deductions, you may or may not be able to take advantage of all of them.
-This filing season though there’s a bit of confusion as there’s a new tax code in force, the Tax Cuts, and Jobs Act.
+However, this filing season has a bit of confusion as there’s a new tax code in force, the Tax Cuts and Jobs Act.
 Rest assured that those deductions still exist, but if you don’t claim them, you don’t get them.
 If you sold your home recently, or are planning to, here are five tax deductions you won’t want to miss.

 It costs money to sell a home, even if you go the FSBO route (which is not recommended, by the way, if you want to maximize your profits).
-There are legal fees, advertising costs, real estate agent commissions, staging costs, and so on.
-Fortunately, all these expenses can still be deducted under the new law.
+There are legal fees, advertising costs, real estate agent commissions, staging costs, etc. Fortunately, all these expenses can still be deducted under the new law.
 However, these deductions do come with a few caveats.
 The home must have been your principal residence, and you must have lived there for at least two out of the five years preceding the sale.
 Also, keep in mind that these deductions are not made the same as others.
 You only have to subtract the sales expenses from the sales price of your home.

 Home Improvements and RepairsHome Improvements and Repairs

 You can breathe a sigh of relief; the new code left this one intact.
 If you made any renovations or repairs to raise the market value of your home, then you can deduct those expenses.
 So you needn’t worry about the extra costs of making some repairs if anything comes up in the home inspection.
 Just remember, there is a slight catch to this tax deduction.
 To be able to deduct, you must complete repairs or improvements must have been made within 90 days of closing to be tax-deductible.
 That’s cutting it close for any major renovations, so you’ll want to plan for this accordingly.